bongozone/bongozone/index.md

 ## Shift Registers

-The Pan-and-Shift has 4 independent shift registers, denoted <em>lanes</em>.
+The Pan-and-Shift has 4 independent shift registers, denoted <strong>lanes</strong>.
 Each lane has two channels.
 The left-hand channel is intended for a pitch CV, for generating a melody.
 The right-hand channel may be utilized for a secondary modulation, or a pattern of gates.

 Each lane has two parameters associated with it.
 The left-hand lane slider determines the <em>length</em> of the shift register.
 In the fully lowered position, there are 16 stages.
-The right-hand slider, moves the location of the tap or the outputs.
-If the right tap value is greater than the left length value, the tap will be set to the last stage of the lane.
-Independent values for the tap position and the lane length will be useful when we explore the looping feature.
+The right-hand slider moves the location of the tap or output.
+If the right <em>tap</em>
+value is greater than the left <em>length</em> value, the tap will be set to the last stage of the lane.
+Independent values for the tap position and the lane length will be useful when utilizing the looping feature.

 ## Pan and Scan Sections

 Below the primary CV inputs there are two pan-and-scan<label for="sn-ps" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-ps" class="margin-toggle"><span class="sidenote">See Make Noise RxMx, Verbos Pan and Scan, Toppobrillo Mixiplexer, etc.</span>
 blocks, one for the channel inputs &amp; and one for the channel outputs.
-By adjusting the position of these knobs and applying modulation to the inputs, you may control which <em>lanes</em> are receiving input and which lanes are outputting.
+By adjusting the position of these knobs and applying modulation to the inputs, you may control which lanes are receiving input and which lanes are outputting.
 The state of each lane and its activity are indicated by the LEDs above and below each channel.

-When neither the input the output nor the input of a lane is active, a clock trigger will not cause the state of a lane to change.<label for="sn-muted" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-muted" class="margin-toggle"><span class="sidenote"><em class="danger">
+When neither the input the output nor the input of a lane is active, a clock trigger will not cause the state of a lane to change.<label for="sn-muted" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-muted" class="margin-toggle"><span class="sidenote">
-  WARNING:</em> This functionality may change in future revisions to be controlled by a panel switch.
+  This functionality may change in future revisions to be controlled by a panel switch.
 </span>

 When the input for a lane is disabled but the output is enabled, a clock trigger will advance the pattern normally, but the final memory cell of the lane will be copied into the input, causing <em>looping</em>.

+By passing the width control counterclockwise, past 12 o'clock, we engage
+<em>inverted channel width</em>.
+In the mode, the channel with grows inwards from
+the outer channels towards the center point.

 ## Modes

 The CV2 channel has three modes accessible from the panel switch:

-<span class="newthought">CV</span> mode causes the right channel to operate indentically
-to the left-hand channel.

-<span class="newthought">Velocity</span> mode outputs the stored CV while the
-input clock is high.

 <span class="newthought">Gate</span> mode outputs a 10-volt gate if the value
 in the CV channel is high.
 When CV2 is normaled to the clock input, the CV2 channels will generate short trigger pulses instead of gates.

+<span class="newthought">Velocity</span> mode outputs the stored CV while the
+input clock is high.
+This is useful for controlling how much an envelope should open a VCA.

+<span class="newthought">CV</span> mode causes the right channel to operate identically
+to the left-hand channel.

 <!--
 <ul>